Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Experiments

-To pose this as a Bayesian inverse problem, consider the unknown parameter of interest to be $\theta(\bm{x}) = \log a(\bm{x})$ and endow $\theta$ with a Gaussian prior.
-The nature of the observations, coupled with the complexity of the conductivity field $a(\bm{x})$, makes sampling from the posterior challenging.
-The quantification of uncertainty provided by PMMs here is attractive.
-Indeed, these methods permit a cheap, coarse discretisation to be used while still providing a rigorous statistical inference for the conductivity field.
-Below it is shown that when the conductivity field is recovered using a coarse probabilistic solver for the forward problem, the posterior variance of the field is appropriately inflated.
+The nature of the observations, coupled with the complexity of the conductivity field, makes sampling from the posterior in the Bayesian inverse problem difficult.
+PMMs are attractive as they permit a coarse discretisation to be used while still providing rigorous statistical inference.
+Below it is shown that when the conductivity field is recovered using a cheap PMM for the forward problem, the posterior variance of the field is appropriately inflated and remains meaningful.

-Data were generated on the domain $D$, here a circle with unit radius centered at the origin.
-The diffusivity field used as ground truth is shown in Fig.~\ref{fig:eit_diffusivity}, on a fine grid of 316 points.
-A number $n=31$ of stimulation patterns were generated by applying currents of 0.1 to adjacent electrodes, uniformly spaced on $\partial D$:

-The observations obtained by solving this model with the true diffusivity field are then corrupted with independent Gaussian noise, with covariance $\bm{\Gamma} = 0.0001^2 \bm{I}$.